streetsidesoftware/cspell/packages/cspell/README.md

             // VSCode languageId. i.e. typescript, java, go, cpp, javascript, markdown, latex
             // * will match against any file type.
             "languageId": "c,cpp",
-            // Language local. i.e. en-US, de-AT, or ru. * will match all locals.
+            // Language locale. i.e. en-US, de-AT, or ru. * will match all locales.
-            // Multiple locals can be specified like: "en, en-US" to match both English and English US.
+            // Multiple locales can be specified like: "en, en-US" to match both English and English US.
-            "local": "*",
+            "locale": "*",
             // To exclude patterns, add them to "ignoreRegExpList" "ignoreRegExpList": [
                 "/#include.*/"
             ],
             // List of dictionaries to enable by name in `dictionaryDefinitions` "dictionaries": ["cpp"],
             // Dictionary definitions can also be supplied here.
-They are only used iff "languageId" and "local" match.
+They are only used iff "languageId" and "locale" match.
             "dictionaryDefinitions": []
         }
     ]